MaskedChimp/LootFilter/English/About.md

 - Chance Uniques - Orange Borders
 - Divination Cards - Light Blue Borders and Texts
 - Removal of Useless Normal and Magic Items

+#Suggestion on how to use
+The best way to use the filter, in my opinion, is to use the **Use Bound Key** option in the Key Pickup at the UI tab on the Option menu.
+And using another key to highlight items on the ground.
+I use **Alt** as Item pickup key and **F** as Highlight items and objects.
+With that you pick up visible items using the Alt key and if you want to see invisible items, you use the F key.